powenyao/powenyao.github.io/_posts/2024-08-28-game-not-rules.md

 At that time, I probably thought wow game design documents have to be so formal, I don't even know what my target audience is other than me.
 I don't know what kind of audience are out there.
 There is so much to learn.

-That or I thought wow that information is not really useful.
+That or I thought, 'Wow, that information is not really useful.'
 Then again, condensed information often is.

 I think I disagree with the author in that there is no one thing you can name that makes a good watch.
 I think a good watch needs to be able to tell time.
 It also should be portable.